mstrommer/ALDA_Exercise2v12021/README.md

 ## Instructions

-- You can ONLY change file `main.cpp`!
+- You can ONLY change files `main.cpp` & `recursion.cpp`!
-   * In file `main.cpp` put your implementations in C programming language, only.
+   * Your implementation should be in C programming language, only.

 Explanations for the other files:

 - file `tests.cpp` has all tests for the activity (DO NOT CHANGE!)
 - file `catch.hpp` has the testing library  CATCH2 (DO NOT CHANGE!)
+- file `recursion.hpp` contains the prototype definitions for `recursion.cpp` (DO NOT CHANGE!)
 - file `makefile` has the commands for executing activity (DO NOT CHANGE!)
 - file  `exercise2` will be generated after compiling (if you want to test locally, just execute it)